RUPP Mini Bike Information Chronological Guide.|

 and 10" spoke rims (Roadster, Enduro, Scrambler only).
 This is the ONLY year Rupp used a 10" spoke wheel rims.
 (Note no US manufacturer had 10" rims, so they were imported from Italy and outfitted with US made tires.
 Used 3/16" individual ball bearings.)

 Center style kickstand now used.
-Rupp used a slanted 20 degree engine plate with diaphragm carburetor.
-The 10" models included: Roadster, Enduro, Scrambler and these had the TC1
+Rupp used a slanted 20 degree engine plate with a diaphragm carburetor The 10" models included: Roadster, Enduro, Scrambler and these had the TC1